 Now let’s take a familiar situation.
 Say the CEO of a company wants to find everything about an employee.
-Someone, who recently presented a path breaking paper at an internal conference.
-And he wants to put together a crack engineering team who can work with this employee on a futuristic project.
-Imagine the number of people, who have to work on this query to get the most up to date information about this employee and present to the CEO.
+Someone, who recently presented a path-breaking paper at an internal conference.
+And he wants to put together a crack engineering team that can work with this employee on a futuristic project.
+Imagine the number of people who have to work on this query to get the most up-to-date information about this employee and present it to the CEO.

 What if the CEO had follow-up questions or wanted more aggregate information?

 "Behind the scenes", we will need many people with different skill sets to "find, read, summarise", and put together the best information that exists in numerous systems.
 As a matter of fact, it is very likely that hundreds of hours would be spent until they get enough information for the CEO to take the decision.